Ruben-MR/Quadrotor_3D_planning_control/README.md

   - The threshold for self-connection with the goal, which is defined with a default value of 0.5
   - The axis for animation, if none are provided, no animation of the RRT will be carried out and only the final path will be represented at the end of the simulation by "plot_all"
   - A margin to be left with respect to the obstacles (mostly required for the MPC).
 - In order to execute the algorithm, use the **find_path** function, which takes as arguments the goal point in the same format as the start point and the map_boundaries to which the samples will be constrained.
+If the RRT_star object has been instantiated with an axis for animation, the animation will start immediately as this function is being called.
 - Once the algorithm has run, the path can be obtained in two different ways:
   - **get_path**: will return the complete path found by the RRT* algorithm
   - **get_straight_path**: modification of the complete path found by the algorithm in which, starting from the goal, the points are consecutively connected with the furthest point in the path without colliding with obstacles. ***It is highly recommendable to use it with advanced versions of the minimum snap (actuator constraints) to reduce the computation time***.
+- A static plot of the generated tree can be obtained, by means of the "plotTree" method.
+If a solution has been found, the corresponding path is highlighted.

 ### Minimum snap